 - Dry Eyes

-She is highly experienced in corneal transplantation including the latest innovation called DSAEK (Decemet’s Stripping Automated Endothelial Keratoplasty) .
-The DSAEK procedure enables most patients with Fuch’s dystrophy, bullous keratopathy, and some cases of corneal edema to undergo a partial-layer corneal transplant that can shorten visual recovery by 6-12 months over traditional methods.
-Find out if you can benefit from the DSAEK technique by calling for an appointment today.
+She is experienced in corneal transplantation including DSAEK (Decemet’s Stripping Automated Endothelial Keratoplasty) as well as DMEK (Decemet’s Membrane Endothelial Keratoplasty).
+These procedures enable most patients with Fuch’s dystrophy, bullous keratopathy, and some cases of corneal edema to undergo a partial-layer corneal transplant that can shorten visual recovery by 6-12 months over traditional methods.
+Find out if you can benefit from one of these innovative techniques by calling for an appointment today.

 - Blepharoplasty – Removal of excess eyelid skin that allows increased opening of the eye for greater peripheral vision and ease when reading.